 These websites offer Hummel figurines to help you start a collection or add to an existing one:

 - Hummels At A Discount sells current and retired Hummel figurines, many on sale.
-Keep in mind retired Hummels can be quite expensive and cost upwards of $700.00 like this 9-inch Christmas Delivery figurine depicting a little girl on a sled holding a doll.
+Keep in mind retired Hummels can be quite expensive and cost around $700.00 like this 9-inch Christmas Delivery figurine depicting a little girl on a sled holding a doll.
 Other Hummels aren't as expensive but still average between $100.00 and $300.00.

 - Ebay is a great place to find Hummel figurines and collectibles.
-For example, a studio Hummel Little Drummer Boy ornament sold for $9.99.

 German Tree Ornaments